urcu/userspace-rcu/doc/uatomic-api.md

 An atomic read-modify-write operation that performs this sequence of operations atomically: check if `addr` contains `old`.
 If true, then replace the content of `addr` by `new`.
 Return the value previously contained by `addr`.
-This function imply a full memory barrier before and after the atomic operation.
+This function implies a full memory barrier before and after the atomic operation.